Dimensional homogeneity constrained gene expression programming for discovering governing equations: Conclusions

-We also present how to employ DHC-GEP to discover the unknown constitutive relations for two typical non-equilibrium flows, including one-dimensional shock wave and rarefied Poiseuille flow.
+We also present how to employ DHC-GEP to discover the unknown constitutive relations for two representative non-equilibrium flows, including one-dimensional shock wave and rarefied Poiseuille flow.
 We generate the datasets by DSMC, which does not assume any governing equations.
 For other scientific and engineering disciplines, the datasets could be generated by experiments or first principle calculations without any assumptions of governing equations.
-Then, we elaborately construct the terminal set to embed relevant physics knowledge.
-Finally, based on the terminal and function sets, DHC-GEP continues to do a global exploration in the space of mathematical expressions until a satisfying equation is obtained.
-For the two cases in our work, the derived constitutive relations are much more accurate than the conventional equations derived based on physics knowledge and phenomenological assumptions (including NSF, Burnett, augmented-Burnett and super-Burnett equations) in a wide range of Knudsen number and Mach number, including both interpolation and extrapolation to some extent.
-Besides, the physical properties of the derived constitutive relations are excellent.
-Specifically, the derived constitutive relations only contain the first order gradients, and hence are stable and require the same boundary conditions with NSF equations.
-What is even more remarkable is that the derived constitutive relations can be proved to satisfy the Galilean invariance and the second law of thermodynamics.
-As a comparison, the kind of Burnett equations are unstable, and cannot be exactly proved to satisfy the second law of thermodynamics.
+Then, in these investigations for unknown equations, we meticulously design the terminal set to incorporate pertinent physical knowledge, such as Galilean invariance.
+Besides, the constraint of the second law of thermodynamics is embedded via adding an additional loss term, which is related to entropy production, to the loss function.
+Finally, based on the terminal and function sets, DHC-GEP conducts a global search in the space of mathematical expressions until a satisfying equation is obtained.
+For the two cases in our work, the derived constitutive relations are much more accurate than the conventional equations derived based on physics knowledge and phenomenological assumptions (including NSF, Burnett, augmented-Burnett, and super-Burnett equations) in a wide range of Knudsen number and Mach number, and are even applicable to cases beyond the parameter space of the training data.
+In addition, the physical properties of the derived constitutive relations are excellent.
+Specifically, the derived constitutive relations contain only the first order gradients, and hence are stable and require the same boundary conditions as NSF equations.
+As a comparison, the kind of Burnett equations are unstable, and cannot be exactly proven to satisfy the second law of thermodynamics.
+It is convenient to embed the derived constitutive relations into the well-developed CFD frameworks with minor modifications.

-It should be noted that there are still several limitations that deserve further investigation.
-Firstly, the dimensional homogeneity is an extremely strong constraint, but not an absolute constraint that is capable of filtering out all the overfitting equations.
-We cannot deny that there is a very small possibility to get an overfitting equation that satisfies the dimensional homogeneity as well.
-In this rare case, employing multiple datasets can help.
-Overfitting equations are generally dataset-specific.
-One overfitting equation may be able to describe one specific dataset well, but definitely cannot describe multiple datasets.